-If you’ve been working out for eight plus weeks and haven’t started to reap the benefits yet, there’s a good chance that one or more of these silent setbacks has found its way into your fitness regimen.
-By being aware of bad habits and the effect they have, you can work to eliminate them from your regimen and hopefully watch your progress start to soar again.
+If you’ve been working out for eight-plus weeks and haven’t started to reap the benefits yet, there’s a good chance that one or more of these silent setbacks has found its way into your fitness regimen.
+But by being aware of bad habits and the effect they have, you can work to get back on track and hopefully watch your progress start to soar again.
 Here are some of the most common culprits to look out for.

 1. Not Warming Up